PF2-pasteur-fr/checkMyIndex/README.md

 *checkMyIndex* can be executed calling `checkMyIndex.r` with `Rscript`.
 As `checkMyIndex.r` sources `global.r`, both files must be placed in the same directory.
 Here are 3 examples using the input example file `inputIndexesExample.txt`:

-* List of 9 indexes for 9 samples distributed on 3 lanes:
+* List of 9 indexes for 9 samples distributed on 3 lanes with the four-channel Illumina chemistry:

-`Rscript checkMyIndex.r -i inputIndexesExample.txt -n 9 -m 3`
+`Rscript checkMyIndex.r -i inputIndexesExample.txt -C 4 -n 9 -m 3`

-* List of 12 indexes for 12 samples distributed on 4 lanes using each lane combination only once:
+* List of 12 indexes for 12 samples distributed on 4 lanes with the four-channel Illumina chemistry using each lane combination only once:

-`Rscript checkMyIndex.r -i inputIndexesExample.txt -n 12 -m 3 -u lane`
+`Rscript checkMyIndex.r -i inputIndexesExample.txt -C 4 -n 12 -m 3 -u lane`

-* List of 12 indexes for 12 samples distributed on 4 lanes using each index only once:
+* List of 12 indexes for 12 samples distributed on 4 lanes with the two-channel Illumina chemistry using each index only once:

-`Rscript checkMyIndex.r -i inputIndexesExample.txt -n 12 -m 3 -u index`
+`Rscript checkMyIndex.r -i inputIndexesExample.txt -C 2 -n 12 -m 3 -u index`

 The help page of the script can be displayed running the following command: